-Iran general replacing Soleimani vows revenge for US killing
+Iran general replacing Soleimani vows revenge for U.S. killing

 Those proxies likely will be involved in any operation targeting U.S. interests in the Mideast or elsewhere in the world.

+Already, the U.S. Embassy in Saudi Arabia warned Americans “of the heightened risk of missile and drone attacks.”
+In Lebanon, the leader of the Iranian-backed militant group Hezbollah said Soleimani’s killing made U.S. military bases, warships and service members across the region fair game for attacks.
+A former Iranian Revolutionary Guard leader suggested the Israeli city of Haifa and others could be targeted should the U.S. attack Iran.

-“We promise to continue down martyr Soleimani’s path as firmly as before with help of God, and in return for his martyrdom we aim at getting rid of America from the region,” Ghaani said.
+“We promise to continue down martyr Soleimani’s path as firmly as before with help of God, and in return for his martyrdom we aim to get rid of America from the region,” Ghaani said.

+On the nuclear deal, Iranian state television cited a statement by President Hassan Rouhani’s administration saying the country would not observe the nuclear deal’s restrictions on fuel enrichment, on the size of its enriched uranium stockpile and on its research and development activities.

+“The Islamic Republic of Iran no longer faces any limitations in operations,” a state TV broadcaster said.